WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 <a href="" rel="some text"><img src="img/cones_output.jpg" alt="Cones/Rods distribution" /></a>
 </center>
 <center>
     <i>Fig. 5.
-Simulated Cones sampling from a 4K camera with a fov of 74° (576 x 432)</i>
+Simulated Cones sampling from a 4K camera with a fov of 74°</i>
 </center>

-With 22 300/2000 distribution I have around 240 000 cones simulated which represent only 4.8% of the 5 000 000 cones.
-There is a factor 20 with the real retina due to:
-- the subsampling the cones which removes 80% of them
-- the field of view of the camera is only 74° against 160° for the eye
-- the vertical Field Of View is lower than the horizontal one

 ### Cones types simulation (S, L, M)